Mahindi/Mahindi/README.md

 - 👋 Hi, I’m @Mahindi, I'm a student of programation, I'm from Italy.
 - 👀 I’m interested in Code progamming
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on someone
+- 💞️ I’m looking to collaborate whit someone
-- 📫 How to reach me her on GitHub
+- 📫 How to reach me: here on GitHub

 <!---
 Mahindi/Mahindi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.